UPPMAX/UPPMAX-documentation/docs/cluster_guides/bianca_file_transfer_using_rsync.md

 rsync --recursive richel@transit.uppmax.uu.se:sens2016001 .
 ```

-To copy all folders in wharf to your local computer.
+To your wharf folder to your local computer.
+The folder created on your local computer will be called `[project_id]`,
+for example, `sens2016001`.